-The Martin County Septic to Sewer program is a long-term initiative that launched in the fall of 2017 and is being completed in phases, beginning with properties in areas where engineers have determined the need is greatest.
+The Martin County Septic to Sewer (S2S) Conversion Program is a long-term initiative that launched in the spring of 2015 and is being completed in phases, beginning with properties in areas where engineers have determined the need is greatest.

 Making the Connection